Nylan17/nylan17.github.io/_pages/about.md

 Recent News
 ===========

-<b>August '23: </b> I've finished my whirlwind conference tour for this summer.
-I will be blogging about the experience soon.
+<b>August '23: </b> I've finished my whirlwind conference tour for this summer, which spanned SE Asia, North America, Southern Europe, and Northern Japan.
+I gave 2 talks and separately 2 of my papers were presented.
+I managed to mix in some visits home to family (and a track day at Road Atlanta) as well!
+A good end to the first year of a new era.